MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-horizontal-scaling.md

 # Manage cluster horizontal scaling (scale out) in Azure Data Explorer to accommodate changing demand

 Sizing a cluster appropriately is critical to the performance of Azure Data Explorer.
-A static cluster size can lead to under-utilization or over-utilization, neither of which is ideal.
+A static cluster size can lead to underutilization or overutilization, neither of which is ideal.
 Because demand on a cluster can’t be predicted with absolute accuracy, it's better to *scale* a cluster, adding and removing capacity and CPU resources with changing demand.

 There are two workflows for scaling an Azure Data Explorer cluster:
 * Horizontal scaling, also called scaling in and out.